Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 The "Files changed" interface is the most useful interface for code review.
 Code review is when someone who didn't write the code but who has domain expertise relevant to the code reads and reviews the code being added or removed by a pull request.
+Code review  a) encourages you to write better documentation and cleaner code as you go because you know someone will be reading it soon, b) gives a collaborator an opportunity to comment on and improve your work, and c) increases accountability and visibility of your work.
 There is no one-size-fits-all approach for code review, but these are some things to keep an eye out for when you're reviewing someone's code (modified from [here](https://carpentries-incubator.github.io/managing-computational-projects/09-codereview/index.html)):

 * Bugs/Potential bugs